'Being at the Natural History Museum for a year has definitely increased my chances of future employment'

 - Systematics of caecilians, University of Glasgow

-- Phylogeography and Conservation Biology of Arid Zone Lizards at the University of Queensland, Brisbane, Australia
+- Phylogeography and Conservation Biology of Arid Zone Lizards, University of Queensland, Brisbane, Australia

 - Field worker sampling invertebrates with Frontier in Tanzania